 We live in a multicultural world – and anyone who wants to take part in celebrating that should come to the Festival.

 For people of Mixed descent, you will never feel a better sense of home.
 For people who want to learn more about the Mixed experience, you’ll never get a better education than this.

 Do I have to pay for the Festival?

-That's the best part.
-Because of donations from our generous sponsors, we're able to offer the Mixed Remixed Festival completely free of charge each year.
+That’s the best part.
+Because of donations from our generous sponsors and funders and people just like you, we’re able to offer the Mixed Remixed Festival completely free of charge each year.
 Help us keep the festival free by applying to volunteer or contacting us about sponsorship opportunities.

 Look who's talking about the Mixed Remixed Festival!